raspberrypi/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md

 If no USB mass storage devices are found within this timeout then USB-MSD is stopped and the next boot mode is selected

 Default: 20000 (20 seconds)
 Version: pieeprom-2020-05-15.bin - BETA

+### USB_MSD_BOOT_MAX_RETRIES
+The number of times that USB MSD boot will be retried after failure before moving to the next boot mode defined by `BOOT_ORDER`.
+-1 means infinite retries
+Default: 0
+Version: pieeprom-2020-05-15.bin - BETA

 ### USB_MSD_LUN_TIMEOUT